Saxophone: Early development and adoption

 In the 1840s and 1850s, Sax's invention gained use in small classical ensembles (both all-saxophone and mixed), as a solo instrument, and in French and British military bands.
 Saxophone method books were published and saxophone instruction was offered at conservatories in France, Switzerland, Belgium, Spain, and Italy.
 By 1856, the French Garde Republicaine band was the largest ensemble of its time to prominently feature the instrument, using eight saxophones.
 The saxophone was used experimentally in orchestral scores, but never came into widespread use as an orchestral instrument.
-In 1853–54, the orchestra of Louis Antoine Jullien featured a soprano saxophone on a concert tour of the United States.
+In 1853–54, the orchestra of Louis-Antoine Jullien featured a soprano saxophone on a concert tour of the United States.

 After an early period of interest and support from classical music communities in Europe, interest in the saxophone as a classical instrument waned in the late nineteenth century.
 Saxophone teaching at the Paris Conservatory was suspended from 1870 to 1900 and classical saxophone repertoire stagnated during that period.
 But it was during this same period that the saxophone began to be promoted in the United States, largely through the efforts of Patrick Gilmore, bandleader for the 22nd Regiment of the New York State National Guard, and Edward A. Lefebre, a Dutch émigré and saxophonist who had family business associations with Sax.
 Lefebre settled in New York in early 1872 after he arrived as a clarinetist with a British opera company.
-Gilmore organized the World Peace Jubilee and International Music Festival taking place in Boston that summer.
+Gilmore organized the World's Peace Jubilee and International Music Festival taking place in Boston that summer.
 The Garde Républicaine band performed, and Lefebre was a clarinetist with the Great Festival Orchestra for that event.
 In the fall of 1873, Gilmore was reorganizing the 22nd Regiment band under the influence of the Garde Republicaine band and recruited Lefebre, who had established a reputation in New York as a saxophonist over the previous year.
-Gilmore's band soon featured a soprano-alto-tenor-baritone saxophone section, which also performed as a quartet.
-The Gilmore-Lefebre association lasted until Gilmore's death in 1892, during which time Lefebre also performed in smaller ensembles of various sizes and instrumentation, and worked with composers to increase light classical and popular repertoire for saxophone.
+Gilmore's band soon featured a soprano–alto–tenor–baritone saxophone section, which also performed as a quartet.
+The Gilmore–Lefebre association lasted until Gilmore's death in 1892, during which time Lefebre also performed in smaller ensembles of various sizes and instrumentation, and worked with composers to increase light classical and popular repertoire for saxophone.